 - Student Experience Faculty Advisors – Every CMC site also has a designated Student Experience Faculty Advisor.
 The Faculty Advisors provide specialized advising in individualized career exploration, research and leadership opportunities, academic strategies, preparation for licensure exams, and wellness.

-- Academic Advisors - Cha Viloria and Sara Clemons advise students ont he curriculum and help ensure that all requirements are met while students also pursue personal areas of interest.
+- Academic Advisors - Cha Viloria and Amanda Dohse advise students ont he curriculum and help ensure that all requirements are met while students also pursue personal areas of interest.

 - Career Advisors - Career Advisors are UCSF faculty who have been selected by their department to advise medical students through the specialty selection and residency application process.

 - UIM Specialist Dr. Denise Davis leads advising services with programming for medical students from underrepresented groups, including but not limited to, students of color, LGBTQ students, and first generation college students.